RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 <sup>8</sup> Then the lords of the Philistines brought up to her seven green withs which had not been dried, and she bound him with them.
 <sup>9</sup> Now [there were] men lying in wait, abiding with her in the chamber.
 And she said unto him, The Philistines [be] upon thee, Samson.
 And he brake the withs, as a thread of tow is broken when it toucheth the fire.
 So his strength was not known.
 <sup>10</sup> And Delilah said unto Samson, Behold, thou hast mocked me, and told me lies: now tell me, I pray thee, wherewith thou mightest be bound.
-<sup>11</sup> And he said unto her, If they bind me fast with new ropes that never were occupied , then shall I be weak, and be as another man.
+<sup>11</sup> And he said unto her, If they bind me fast with new ropes that never were occupied, then shall I be weak, and be as another man.
 <sup>12</sup> Delilah therefore took new ropes, and bound him therewith, and said unto him, The Philistines [be] upon thee, Samson.
 And [there were] liers in wait abiding in the chamber.
 And he brake them from off his arms like a thread.
 <sup>13</sup> And Delilah said unto Samson, Hitherto thou hast mocked me, and told me lies: tell me wherewith thou mightest be bound.
 And he said unto her, If thou weavest the seven locks of my head with the web.
 <sup>14</sup> And she fastened [it] with the pin, and said unto him, The Philistines [be] upon thee, Samson.
 And he awaked out of his sleep, and went away with the pin of the beam, and with the web.